joskulj/cryptbox/README.md

 ## Usage

-To start *cryptbox* execute:
+You can use *cryptbox* in two different ways.
+You can either run *cryptbox* as a background task within your user session or you can upload and download files by executing seperate commands.
+If you run *cryptbox* as a background task *cryptbox* will syncronize the files in the source and destination directory each 10 seconds.
+Using the upload and download commands gives you more control when and how the files are synchronized.
+You may use these commands within your own shell scripts or cron jobs.

+In each case of usage you have to setup *cryptbox* first.

+### Initial setup

+Within the setup you have to specify the *source directory* and the *destination directory*.
+To do this, please execute following
+command:

-    cryptbox-runner --start
+    cryptbox-runner --config

+A GTK dialog will open that allows you to choose the *source directory* and the *destination directory*.
+The *source directory* is the place where you store the files you want to share.
+These files will be synchronized and encrypted to files in the *destination directory*.
+You should place the *destination directory* on a sharable resource like your Dropbox folder, a network drive or a removable device.

+### Password dialog

-If you start *cryptbox* for the first time, you have to set up a new password.
+If you use *cryptbox* for the first time, you have to set up a new password.
 A dialog opens that asks you to enter and repeat the new password.
 Please note that currently there is no option to change the password.
 This feature will be implemented in the future.

-After the password is set you have to enter the password each time *cryptbox* is started.
+After the password is set you have to enter the password each time *cryptbox* is started or a cryptbox command is executed.
 You have the option to store the password in your keyring, so you can start *cryptbox* without any user interaction.

+### Running cryptbox as a background task

+To start *cryptbox* execute:

+    cryptbox-runner --start

-*cryptbbox* is designed to run as a background task.
+This command is designed to run *cryptbox* as a background task.
 Therefore it is recommended tp set up *cryptbox* as a start up application using *gnome-session-properties*.

-While *cryptbox* is runnoing, *source* and *destination diretory* are synchronized each 10 seconds.
+While *cryptbox* is running, *source* and *destination diretory* are synchronized each 10 seconds.
 The actions performed by *cryptbox* are logged in